Base metal: Specific definitions

 In mining and economics, the term base metals refers to industrial non-ferrous metals excluding precious metals.
 These include copper, lead, nickel and zinc.

 The U.S. Customs and Border Protection agency is more inclusive in its definition of commercial base metals.
-Its list includes—in addition to copper, lead, nickel, and zinc—the following metals: iron and steel, aluminium, tin, tungsten, molybdenum, tantalum, cobalt, bismuth, cadmium, titanium, zirconium, antimony, manganese, beryllium, chromium, germanium, vanadium, gallium, hafnium, indium, niobium, rhenium, and thallium, and their alloys.
+Its list includes—in addition to copper, lead, nickel, and zinc—the following metals: iron and steel (an alloy), aluminium, tin, tungsten, molybdenum, tantalum, cobalt, bismuth, cadmium, titanium, zirconium, antimony, manganese, beryllium, chromium, germanium, vanadium, gallium, hafnium, indium, niobium, rhenium, and thallium, and their alloys.

 Other uses

 In the context of plated metal products, the base metal underlies the plating metal, as copper underlies silver in Sheffield plate.